Sublinearly Morse Boundary I: CAT(0) Spaces: Introduction

 \subsection{Acknowledgments}

-We thank Jason Behrstock, Ruth Charney, Matthew Cordes, Talia Fernos, Joseph Maher, Sam Taylor and Giulio Tiozzo for helpful conversations.
-We especially thank Chris Cashen and Giulio Tiozzo on comments on earlier versions of this paper.
+We thank Jason Behrstock, Ruth Charney, Matthew Cordes, Talia Fernos, Joseph Maher, Sam Taylor, Abdul Zalloum and especially Chris Cashen and Giulio Tiozzo for helpful conversations and comments on earlier versions of this paper.